When To Watch Lunar Eclipse 2025

 A Historical Perspective

 Early astronomers meticulously observed and recorded lunar eclipses, using them to calculate the size and shape of the Earth, the distance to the Moon, and the movements of celestial bodies.
 The Greek astronomer Hipparchus used observations of lunar eclipses to estimate the distance to the Moon in the 2nd century BC.
-Islamic scholars during the Golden Age also made significant contributions to eclipse prediction and observation.
+So naturally, islamic scholars during the Golden Age also made significant contributions to eclipse prediction and observation.
 The accurate prediction of eclipses was a major milestone in the development of astronomy as a scientific discipline.

 Key Elements of a Lunar Eclipse